Emergency Doctor Jobs Australia

 Permanent vs Locum Emergency Medicine

-Some emergency doctors maintain a permanent base at one hospital while picking up locum shifts at another, creating a balance of stability and variety.
-Explore options on our Locum Emergency Doctor Jobs page.
+Some emergency doctors maintain a permanent base at one hospital and pick up locum shifts elsewhere.
+It gives stability without sacrificing variety.
+See our Locum Emergency Doctor Jobs page for more.

 Work Settings for Emergency Doctors